flotiq/gatsby-source-flotiq/README.md

 * `objectsLimit` - if you wish to not pull all objects from Flotiq (e.g. in development to speed up reload), you can limit it using this parameter, in production it should be higher than number of object in any Content Type pulled to project
 * `timeout` - time (in milliseconds) after which connection to Flotiq should timed out
 * `resolveMissingRelations` - when the `objectsLimit` is smaller than number of objects in CTDs to avoid nulls on objects connected to other objects plugin make additional calls to pull missing data, if you want to suppress this behavior set this parameter to `false`
+* `resolveMediaFile` - should media files be cached and be available for gatsby-image and gatsby-sharp

 please make sure to put your API credentials in your `.env` file: